Unboxed-Software/solana-course/content/transfer-fee.md

 ### 7.2 Harvest and then withdraw

 Let's look at the second option to retrieving the withheld fees: "harvesting".
 The difference here is that instead of withdrawing the fees directly, we "harvest" them back to the mint itself using `harvestWithheldTokensToMint`.
 This is a permissionless function, meaning anyone can call it.
-This is useful if you use something like [clockwork](https://www.clockwork.xyz/) to "crank" these harvesting functions.
+This is useful if you use something like [clockwork](https://www.clockwork.xyz/) to automate these harvesting functions.

 After the fees are harvested to the mint account, we can call `withdrawWithheldTokensFromMint` to transfer these tokens into our fee vault.
 This function is permissioned and we need the `withdrawWithheldAuthority` to sign for it.